-Our user assistance help website provides a series of workflow-based guides to performing common actions in the client applications, such as importing and viewing data, exporting images and using the measuring tool.
+Our User guides provide a series of workflow-based guides to performing common actions in the client applications, such as importing and viewing data, exporting images, drawing and analyzing of ROIs.

 Our partners within the OME consortium are also producing new clients and modules for OMERO, integrating additional functionality, particularly for more complex image analysis.
 See the features pages for more details.